kwamekyeimonies/heepeps-websocket-solution/README.md

 The server directory contains the main server whilst the client directory is a sample client

-How to run the application
+# How to run the application
-In your terminal just make sure you are in the right directory and just type: npm start
+In your terminal just make sure you are in the right directory and just type:
+-   Install the packages by:
+    -   npm install
+-   Run the application by:
+    -   npm start